 Often called the “miracle nutrient” or the “universal antioxidant,” CoQ10 is found in the mitochondria—the tiny energy factories in each of your cells.
 CoQ10 does two important things.
 It sparks energy production in every cell of your body, including your heart.
 Plus, it scavenges and destroys free radicals that cause cardiovascular problems and heart disease.

-There has been an explosion in medical literature over the past 3 years describing the many benefits of CoQ10, including improvement in blood pressure, blood lipids, blood sugar, diabetes, as well as anti-aging benefits.
+There has been an explosion in medical literature over the past 3 years describing the many benefits of CoQ10, including improvement in blood pressure, blood lipids, blood sugar, diabetes, and glaucoma, as well as anti-aging benefits.

 A Major Benefit of CoQ10 Is Increased Energy